Keran, Neelum Valley

+Neelam Valley in Pakistan-administered Azad Jammu and Kashmir(AJK) - also claimed by India.

-Keran is a village and tourist resort in the Neelum Valley.
-It is located 93 km from Muzaffarabad on the bank of the Neelum River at an altitude of 1524 m.
-Neelam village is 2.5 km away from Keran.
-The adjacent village on the other side of the Neelum River in Indian-administered Kashmir is also known as Keran.
+Keran at an altitude of 1524 m, a village and tourist resort in the Neelum Valley on the bank of the Neelum River, is located 93 km from Muzaffarabad in Pakistan-administrated Azad Jammu and Kashmir (AJK).
+The Neelam village is 2.5 km west of Keran.
+The adjacent village on the other side of the Neelum River in Indian-administered Kashmir is also known as Keran, but there is no border crossing here, and the nearest authorized India-Pakistan crossings or bridges are at Teetwal 45 km to the south.

-Keran is accessible by road passing through Neelam valley.
+Keran is accessible by Neelam Valley Road.